Student Injury & Civil Rights LawyerServices

 College suicides have been tragically rising in recent years.
 If a professor or administrator knows a student is depressed or suicidal and fails to reach out to ensure that student’s safety, the institution could be held liable for the student’s death.
 A parent who lost their child to suicide should contact a lawyer to start an immediate investigation as to whether the administration had a duty to do more to protect their students.

-Consult with a College Campus Accident Attorney After Sustaining Injuries
+Consult with a College Campus Accident Attorney after sustaining injuries

+When a college student suffers a catastrophic injury or untimely death, the family suffers both emotionally and financially.
+In many instances, this is the result of a negligent educational institution that had a duty to protect those who attend.
 If you suffered a serious injury while in the course of your academic experience, or if you are a parent who lost a child due to a dangerous situation, a college campus accident lawyer can represent you and hold the negligent party accountable.
 Discuss your case by contacting a KJK lawyer.